kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 With the addition of scaling based on object and external metrics it became possible to automatically adjust the number of running replicas based on an application provided metric.
 A typical use-case case for this is scaling the number of queue consumers based on the length of the consumed queue.

-In cases of a frequently idle queue or a less latency sensitive workload there is no need to run one replica at all times and instead you want to dynamically scale to zero replicas, especially if those replicas have high resource requests.
-If replicas are scale to 0, HPA also needs the ability to scale up once messages are available.
+In cases of a frequently idle queue or a less latency-sensitive workload, there is no need to keep one replica running at all times.
+Instead, you can dynamically scale to zero replicas, especially for workloads with high resource demands, such as those requiring GPUs.
+This approach not only reduces costs but also has significant energy-saving potential, particularly as GPU workloads become more prevalent.
+When replicas are scaled to zero, the HPA must also be capable of scaling back up as soon as messages become available.

 ### Goals